 Home gardeners in urban areas or with smaller properties don't often have the space to start their own compost pile.
 If you can spare a corner of your own yard, you can create and sell compost to local green thumbs.
 It's a messy business (you're dealing with food scraps, lawn trimmings and worms, after all), but there's high demand for this all-natural fertilizer among organic gardeners.
 Farmers markets and community supported agriculture (CSA) organizations will often purchase compost in bulk and distribute it, or you can sell directly to consumers.
 Visit Eartheasy for composting tips.

 Don't let your old, broken furniture end up in a landfill.
 With basic templates and access to power tools, you can break down and reassemble chairs, tables and dressers into new pieces that you can paint and sell.
 Shelving and storage units are easy to make from wood scraps, but depending on what you have, you might even be able to bring a piece back to life in its original form.
 Alternatively, you could reupholster old chairs and couches with new fabric.

 16. Green Franchises

-If you're looking for advice on how to get started with any of the green business ideas above, or just seeking some insight in regards to your own professional development, there's no better place to find it than from a seasoned professional and female business leader who truly does it all - Don't miss your opportunity to ask Seacoast's Executive Vice President, Small Business Banking Leader, Julie Kleffel any question you'd like about being a women in business in the form below.
+If you're looking for advice on how to get started with any of the green business ideas above, or just seeking some insight in regards to your own professional development, there's no better place to find it than from a seasoned professional.
+Use the form below to ask your questions.